 Rollover traffic accident shuts down Taylor St.

 COLORADO SPRINGS, Colo.
-(KRDO) - The Colorado Springs Police Department (CSPD) and Colorado Springs Fire Department (CSFD) are on the scene of a rollover traffic accident.
+(KRDO) - The Colorado Springs Police Department (CSPD) and Colorado Springs Fire Department (CSFD) are on the scene of a rollover traffic accident, as of 5:30 p.m.
+CSPD says it first got the call at 5:11 p.m.

 CSPD asks that you avoid the area and seek alternate routes.